astral-sh/uv/docs/concepts/python-versions.md

 ## Discovery of virtual environments

 Some uv commands may use a Python interpreter from a virtual environment.
-When searching for virtual environments, uv uses a virtual environment from:
+When searching for virtual environments, uv prioritizes (in order):

 - The `VIRTUAL_ENV` environment variable.
 - The `CONDA_PREFIX` environment variable.